Adaptive Sliding Mode Control for Vehicle Platoons with State-Dependent Friction Uncertainty: Simulation Results

 The multi-robot platoon system operates in a decentralized manner, where each robot only requires the state information of its predecessor robot to maintain a formation (cf. Fig. \ref{formation}).
 The desired waypoints for the platoon are generated using Algorithm \ref{alg:algo1}, which stores the waypoints in an array.
 Each robot calculates its desired state based on the index number of its local leader robot in the array.
 Instead of calculating the shortest distance between consecutive robots, the gap between them is calculated along the path.
 This approach ensures that the platoon maintains a consistent formation while navigating along a given path.
 By using this decentralized formation control system, the multi-robot platoon can efficiently navigate through challenging environments and achieve their desired goals.
 The waypoints generated by Algorithm \ref{alg:algo1} provide a clear and precise path for the robots to follow, enabling them to maintain a consistent formation throughout their mission.

-The study aims to compare the performance of the proposed adaptive sliding mode controller (ASMC) with the standard ASMC \cite{asif2014adaptive}.
-The evaluation is conducted in a Gazebo simulation platform using an open-source TurtleBot3 robot model \cite{turtlebot} and a Teeterbot plugin \cite{teeterbot} to give a torque command to each motor using (\ref{wheeltorque}).
-The controller's performance is assessed in a custom arena in Gazebo \footnote{Simulation Video: \href{https://youtu.be/7yHY9atSeK8}{https://youtu.be/7yHY9atSeK8}; Titled as "Adaptive Sliding Mode Control for Autonomous Vehicle Platoon under Unknown Friction Forces" on Youtube}, which is divided into four quadrants with different surface longitudinal friction values.
-The first, second, and fourth quadrants have a friction value of $\mu_1=0.1$, while the third quadrant has a friction value of $\mu_2=0.13$.
-The lateral friction value is kept constant at $0.1$ in all quadrants to prevent lateral slippage of the robots.
-Additionally, two speed breakers are placed in the arena to provide sudden interruptions (cf. Fig. \ref{formation}).
+The performance of the proposed adaptive sliding mode controller (ASMC) is compared with standard ASMC \cite{asif2014adaptive} on a Gazebo simulation platform using open-source TurtleBot3 robot model \cite{turtlebot} and Teeterbot plugin \cite{teeterbot} to give a torque command to each motor using (\ref{wheeltorque}).
+To evaluate the performance of the controller, a custom arena has been created in Gazebo as world which is divided into four quadrants (cf. Fig. \ref{arena}): surface longitudinal friction $\mu_1 = 0.1$ is selected for 1$^{st}$, 2$^{nd}$ and 4$^{th}$ quadrant, while it is kept as $\mu_2$ = 0.13 for the 3$^{rd}$ quadrant; while lateral friction is kept as $0.1$ in all quadrants to avoid lateral slippage of robots.
+In addition, two speed breakers have been placed to give sudden interrupt.

-Formation control is carried out using three robots, namely Robot 1, 2, and 3, which are required to follow a figure-of-eight-like path as in Fig. \ref{arena}.
-The lead robot is initially positioned at coordinate $(14,0)$, while the follower robots are kept at a desired distance of $1$m between them.
-The simulation platform, robot model, and plugin used in the study are all open-source and freely available.
+Three robots (Robot 1, 2 and 3) are used for the formation control, where they are required to follow a figure-of-eight like path as in Fig. \ref{arena}.
+The lead robot is initially placed at the co-ordinate (14, 0), while follower robots are initially kept at the desired distance of $1$m between them.